Austin Gallery

 We judged standing desks the way a working studio uses them, not by height-range bragging:

 • Dual motor first.
 The single most decisive spec.
 One motor per leg lifts a loaded desk smoothly and evenly; a single motor driving a crossbar strains as weight climbs.
-Every full-desk pick except the budget tier here lists a dual-motor drive, and we said plainly where the budget compromise lives.
+Every full-size flat-desk pick except the budget tier here lists a dual-motor drive, and we said plainly where the budget compromise lives.

 • Listed weight capacity vs a real studio load.
 A monitor, a photo printer, speakers, a tablet, and framing tools are far past laptop weight.
 We favored desks whose listed capacity clears a genuine creative workstation with margin, and flagged where to double-check.